BardicDefense/purple-hack/README.md

 One check for wandering monsters is made each day.
 The chance of an encounter depends on the type of terrain being traversed.
-If a party has one or more members with Fieldcraft for that hex's terrain type, add 1 to the roll.
+If a party has one or more members with Fieldcraft for that hex’s terrain type, add 1 to the roll.
-Wandering monsters are encountered 2d6 x 30' away.
-If both sides are surprised, this is reduced to 1d4 x 30'.
+Wandering monsters are encountered 2d6 x 30’ away.
+If both sides are surprised, this is reduced to 1d4 x 30’.

 If the party spends the night in the wilderness, an additional random encounter check is made.
 If an encounter occurs, the referee randomly rolls to see on